microchip-pic-avr-examples/pic18f45k42-curiosity-hpc-labs/README.md

 ### <u>Lab 9: Wake-up From Slee using WDT</u>
 #### Introduction
-This lab will introduce the Sleep mode. ```SLEEP()``` function is used to put the device into a low-power standby mode.
+This lab introduces the Sleep mode. ```SLEEP()``` function is used to put the device into a low-power standby mode.
 #### Hardware Effects
-Once this lab is on ```RUNNING``` state, the WDT will start counting.
+Once this lab is in ```RUNNING``` state, the WDT will start counting.
 While in Sleep mode, LEDs D2/D4 and LEDs D3/D5 are turned ON and OFF respectively.
 Pressing the switch will not move to the next lab since the PIC is in Sleep mode.
 After the WDT has reached its period, which is approximately four seconds for this lab, the PIC exits Sleep mode and the four LEDs, D2 through D5, are toggled.
 #### Summary
 The Power-Down mode is entered by executing the SLEEP instruction.
-Upon entering Sleep mode, there are different conditions that can exist such as:
+Upon entering Sleep mode, there are different conditions that can exist, such as:
 - WDT will be cleared but keeps running, if enabled for operation during Sleep
 - PD bit of the STATUS register is cleared
 - TO bit of the STATUS register is set